mkashifse/auto-serialize/README.md

-# @Serializable
+# @AutoSerialize
 A decent way to serialize your Typescript models.

 ## Installation
-`npm install @serializable`
+`npm install @auto-serialize`

 ## How to use
 Its is very simple to use.
-Just add `@Serializable` decorotor to your model class and extend it from `AbstractSerializer` class.
+Just add `@AutoSerialize` decorotor to your model class and extend it from `AbstractSerializer` class.

 ```
-@Serializable
+@AutoSerialize
 export class Address extends AbstractSerializer {
     ...
     ...